While MyLife MyPension will always strive to achieve the best investment returns, it will do so responsibly.

 - Poor or unacceptable business operations (i.e. engaging child-labour or inadequate environmental clean-ups)

 Having a positive impact

 Some members may want to focus their super investment on the part of our existing portfolio which has the clearest and most tangible environmental and/or social impact, and may be comfortable with a lower level of diversification than that contained in our other options.
 We’ve created a PositiveIMPACT option for those members.
-With a 10-year return objective similar to our Balanced option and a risk profile similar to our Aggressive option, the actual benefits of PositiveIMPACT aren’t only with your money: visit our dedicated PositiveIMPACT site to learn how your money can have social and environmental benefits.
+With a 10-year return objective similar to our Balanced option and a risk profile similar to our Aggressive option, the actual benefits of PositiveIMPACT aren’t only with your money.

 Climate change risks and opportunities

 The Fund believes that climate change is a major, systemic risk that could destabilize global economies and investment markets to a significant degree.
 In addition to systemic risk, there will be winners and losers at the national, regional and individual company and asset level.
 Consequently, institutional investors like us need to be vigilant and proactive in assessing and managing these risks as part of their fiduciary duty to members.

 Public policy action is needed to achieve the global policy commitments and efforts to limit the increase in global world temperatures to no more than 2 degrees Celsius above the pre industrial average.
 Indeed, the Fund believes that a +2 degree outcome would still pose a significant economic, social, environmental and investment risk and is supportive of more ambitious targets and efforts by policy makers to stay below this level.